 Child Abuse Prevention Month

-Victor Resource Families and Adoption is committed to providing support and programs to educate, intervene and prevent child abuse by supporting resource families and children.
-We also offer support to those children who may have experienced trauma as a result of child abuse.
+Victor Resource Families and Adoption is committed to providing support and programs to educate, intervene, and prevent child abuse by supporting resource families, children and biological parents in hope of reunification.
+We also offer support to those children who may have experienced trauma because of child abuse.

 - The most common type of maltreatment is neglect.

-- In Federal fiscal year (FFY) 2018, about 4.3 million reports were made to child protective services concerning the safety and well-being of approximately 7.8 million children.
+- In Federal fiscal year 2020, about 3.9 million referrals were made to child protective services concerning the safety and well-being of approximately 7.1 million children.

 There are five or six Protective Factors.
 These are environmental and societal contributions or factors that decrease risk and help families to function as healthy as possible.